tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

  * TS geometries
  * Minimum energy geometries

-How do we address the physical phenomena that influence performance of real catalyst that are not included in DFT calculations.
+How do we address the physical phenomena that influence performance of real catalyst that are not included in DFT calculations?
+Do we need to worry about self-interaction errors? ( hybrid functionals can partially correct for this) Does our system have strong electron correlation?

+* Known Systems with self-interaction errors
+ * actinides
+ * various transition-metal oxides that have partially filled d or f shells

+Magnesium is a group 2 alkaline earth metal ( electron configuration [Ne] 3s2)

+However in MgO, we are interested in the impact of oxygen vacancies and different substitutions of Pt.
+These systems should be explored for strong electron correlation

 Properties - Physical Accuracy
 -------